Samze/servicebroker/spec.md

 Service Instance Extensions allow Service Broker authors to define new endpoints that act on a Service Instance.
 This allows Service Broker authors to extend the specification for Service specific operations.
-For example, backup & restore, MySQL set leader, ping etc.
+For example, Backup, Restore, Start, Stop and Ping.

-If the Service Broker has declared Service Instance extensions in the [Catalog](#catalog) then this route is used as the basepath to trigger the extension(s).
+If the Service Broker has declared Service Instance extensions in the [Catalog](#catalog-management) then this route is used as the basepath to trigger the extension(s).
 The extension path(s) relative to this route are defined in the OpenAPI document returned in the [Extensions object](#extensions-object).

 #### Route
 `/v2/service_instances/:instance_id/extensions`

+:instance_id MUST be the ID of a previously provisioned Service Instance.

 For example a Service Broker may define a Service Instance Extension with the following OpenAPI
 document: